 top of page

-Websites & Landing Pages
+Websites & landing pages

 Click any of the images below for a more complete view.

-Evernote — Landing Page: "Home"
+Evernote — Home

 The Evernote website is built around highlighting the various features of the app.
 Of these, one of the anchors is "Home," a dashboard allowing customers to see their most important content in one place.
 My goal for this page was not only to explain the feature, but to do so in a benefit-focused way.
 I worked closely with stakeholders and a visual designer to create the text and layout for the page.

-Evernote — Landing Page: "Calendar"
+Evernote — Calendar

 Another key feature of Evernote is the ability for customers to connect it to their Google Calendar.
 Here I worked with a visual designer to create a landing page that clearly explains the benefits, using simple language and a visually appealing layout.